 What we missed as children was the real meat of the relationships in those fairy tales.
 Nothing in those woven myths gave us cause to concern ourselves with what happens after the shoe fits.
 In the animated versions of those fictional accounts, the music comes to its crescendo and we are left surfing on the tsunami of perfect love.
 But what if Sleeping Beauty just wanted another eight hours of sleep before she stepped back into a life she was trying to avoid?
 What if Cinderella didn’t want the shoe to fit anymore but was too afraid to speak up?

 We have to remember there are a lot of other shoes out there.
 Just because that glass slipper fit like a glove doesn’t mean we should feel obligated to wear it and put ourselves through a great deal of discomfort in the process.
-Sure, we’ve all heard the saying “if the shoe fits” but if the shoe does fit and you don’t like it, don’t be afraid to ask for another shoe.
+Sure, we’ve all heard the saying “if the shoe fits” but if the shoe does fit and you don’t like it, don’t be afraid to look for another shoe.